sola-st/string-bugs/README.md

 This repository contains the dataset and scripts of "No Strings Attached: An Empirical Study of String-related Software Bugs".

-For citing this work use ...
+For citing this work use "Aryaz Eghbali and Michael Pradel.
+2020.
+No Strings Attached: An Empirical Study of String-related Software Bugs.
+In *35th IEEE/ACM International Conference on Automated Software Engineering (ASE ’20), September 21–25, 2020, Virtual Event, Australia*" (https://doi.org/10.1145/3324884.3416576).

 ## Dataset Description
-* The "main.csv" file contains all bugs from our study.
+* The `main.csv` file contains all bugs from our study.
 The columns are as follows:
    * Bug Description: A short textual description of the bug.
    * Commit URL: The Github URL to the commit that fixed the bug.
    * String literal fix: 1 if the bugfix fixed a string literal.